7 Incredibly Effective Home Remedies To Get Rid of Ants

 How to Use Diatomaceous Earth:

-Mix with powdered sugar and sprinkle around places ants are likely to be like around.
-This includes entry points, counter tops, under cabinets, window sills etc.
+Mix with powdered sugar and sprinkle around places ants are likely to be around.
+This includes entry points, countertops, under cabinets, window sills, etc.

 4. Dr. Bronner’s Liquid Soap – Peppermint Hemp

 Like diatomaceous earth, soap dissolves the waxy coating on the outside of the ant.